Military uniform: United States

 Based on recommendations made during a comprehensive briefing by Task Force Uniform on 24 Feb.
 2006, CNO Michael G. Mullen agreed to production of both a BDU-style working uniform for all Sailors E-1 to O-10 and a more practical, year-round service uniform to withstand day-to-day classroom and office-like environments where the service uniform is typically worn.
 The new Navy Working Uniform (NWU) is now worn by naval sailors and officers.
 On 6 June 2006 the US Army announced that its green and white uniforms would be superseded by the Army Blue Uniform as a universal service uniform in the historic colours of dark blue (for tunics) and light blue (for trousers).
 The new service dress was introduced in 2007 and became obligatory for all ranks by 2011.

 As of 1 April 2021, the Air Force makes use of the Operational Camouflage Pattern (OCP) as a common daily uniform.
 This is the same uniform worn by the US Army with the exception of distinctive name patches with copper lettering.
 The footwear worn with ABUs are coyote brown suede boots and head covering is the OCP pattern Patrol Cap or ball cap, or the beret of the relevant career field (Security Forces, Special Operations Weather Team, SERE Instructor, Pararescue, and Combat Controller).
 Aside from OCPs, the most common uniform to be worn would be dress blues, which incorporate a light navy blue for bottoms, and the same shade to match the top jacket.
 Underneath the top jacket either a long sleeve or short sleeve sky blue shirt may be worn with a tie or neck tab whenever wearing the top jacket.
 The jacket is reserved for more formal events.
 Placed on the outermost tunic, Airmen may pin their ribbons and career badge as optional with their name plate as the only mandatory item.
 For headgear a flight cap of matching shade to the pants and similar in appearance to the former Army green garrison cap and the shoes are a black high polished dress shoe.
 Other, but not standard, headgear includes the flat top mess dress cap and the appropriate beret career field beret.
 Blues, though the second most used uniform, receive far less service than OCPs.
 Those performing duties not suited for the formal dress uniform may wear OCPs instead.
-The Mess Uniform uses the same pants and jacket as dress blues, but with a white under-shirt, bow tie and cummerbund, and the same black dress shoes (DAFI 26-2903).
+The Mess Uniform uses the same pants and jacket as dress blues, but with a white under-shirt, bow tie and cummerbund, and the same black dress shoes.